-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - how progress against climate-related or other metrics and targets is tracked.

-Companies should also provide internal or external assurance to enhance the accuracy and credibility of their disclosures, and to confirm that the information provided presents a true and balanced picture of their sustainability efforts and their underlying processes.
+- confirm that the information provided presents a true and balanced picture of their sustainability efforts and their underlying processes.

 With effect from 1 January 2022, listed issuers must subject their sustainability reporting process to internal review and may additionally commission an independent external assurance on the sustainability report.

-The SGX-CGS Sustainability Reporting Review Report 2021 also identified various best practices in reporting and disclosure, including:
+The SGX-CGS Sustainability Reporting Review Report 2021 also highlighted various best practices in reporting and disclosure, including:

-- identifying the relevant climate/environmental risks and opportunities;
+- identifying relevant climate/environmental risks and opportunities;

 - reporting based on consistent indicators and cross-references against targets;